faskowit/multiAtlasTT/README.md

 <sup>2</sup> The creators of the HCP-MMP1.0 atlas [do not fully support](https://www.mail-archive.com/hcp-users@humanconnectome.org/msg03072.html) transfering their parcellation to volume space.
 This is because the HCP altas is supposed to be fit with multiple imaging modalities, multi-modal surface matching, and a perceptron; on a high resolution surface.
 These tools only utilize the FreeSurfer surface registration.
 Therefore, proceed at your own risk.
 See also [this preprint](https://www.biorxiv.org/content/early/2018/01/29/255620) for additional info on the HCP viewpoint.

-<sup>3</sup> The yeo17 atlas used here is the subdivided 17 atlas, which containes 57 nodes per hemisphere.
+<sup>3</sup> The yeo17 atlas used here is the subdivided 17 atlas, which contains 57 nodes per hemisphere.
 This atlas was originally in fsaverage5 space, but we have upsampled it to fsaverage space.
 Note that gaps exist between atlas regions; these gaps are labeled as intensities 1 and 59 for the left and right hemisphere respectively.

 <sup>4</sup> Note that the FreeSurfer annotation adds 1000 to values of the left hemisphere and 2000 to values of the right hemisphere.
 In the output folder, there will also be a non-rmap'ed file saved, for reference.